MustardOS/mustardos.github.io/help/archive.md

 ## What can I restore with this Archive Manager?

 It's very flexible and can be used for pretty much anything.
-Simply create a `.zip` file with the correct path.
+Simply create a `.muxzip` file with the correct path.

 ### Example